JYU-IBA/potku/README.md

 This repository contains the Python source code for Potku's graphical user interface as well as the source code for external C programs that perform most of the number crunching.
-Source code for simulation programs is not included.

 ### Getting started with development